-So this concept is not advisable on the long run.
+So this concept is not advisable in the long run.

 Live The Ultimate Freedom

-You might not want to follow all defined flags, which it totally fine.
+You might not want to follow all defined flags, which is totally fine.
 Chose the ones that work best for you and your situation and enjoy your life as a free global citizen.